 - Once you reach the basket you can only register and book one delegate at a time (even though it gives the options for more, this will not work)

 - Our Charging Policy, which can be viewed on the website Training page, will tell you who is chargeable for our courses and our cancellation policy.

-For people trying to book multiple delegates as stated above you may use the same email address for a number of delegates but each delegate must have their own user name and password.
+For people trying to book multiple delegates as stated above you must register different email addresses for each delegates and each delegate must have their own user name and password.
 Only one place can be booked at a time.

 If you have already registered